 Communications

-This is the online platform you and your child recently used to apply to The York School.
-This portal provides the day-to-day information families need about the school.
+YorkNet is the online platform that you and your child used to apply to The York School.
+It will now become the portal through which you can access day-to-day information about the school.
 YorkNet is password protected and customized to each member of our community.

 When you log in, you will see school calendars, announcements, news, registration forms, directories, lunch menus and more.
 During the school year, YorkNet will be your bridge to:

-Scheduling parent-teacher interviews
+• Scheduling parent-teacher interviews

-Viewing athletic programs, co-curricular schedules and lunch menus
+• Viewing athletic programs and co-curricular schedules

-Finding your monthly statement of account/billing tab
+• Finding your monthly statement of account/billing

-Keeping track of your child’s activities and progress
+• Keeping track of your child’s activities and progress

 How to access YorkNet: